nickgaya/autohalt/README.md

   re-enable autoplay by clicking the switch again.
 If viewing a playlist or queue, videos will play automatically until the end of the list.

+  The extension also turns off the Autoplay switch on YouTube Music when available.
+However in some cases, such as playing an individual song, the site does not give the user an option to disable autoplay functionality.

 * **Facebook**: Clicks the "Cancel" button on the "Up Next" prompt at the end of a video.